ent-tbm/entgvsd1/sphinx/source/building.rst

 Data Files
 ==========

-Code to produce data files (many of which serve as input to EntGVSD) are in the ``data/`` directory.
+Code to pre-proess original source data files (many of which serve as input to EntGVSD) are in the ``data/`` directory.
 These codes have been run in the past; but unlike the scripts in ``src/``, they do not come with a curated build system.
 They are provided as-is, for reference.